Pacobart/argo-eks-addons/README.md

 3. create new template in `chart\templates`
 4. add variables to `chart/values.yaml`

-## How to apply different values to environments
+## How to apply different values to environments (See exzternal-dns addon)

 1. Add a valueFiles section into the chart/templates/<addon>.yaml file.
 Ex: https://github.com/Pacobart/argo-eks-addons/blob/main/chart/templates/ingress-nginx.yaml#L16-L18
 2. Create `values-<environemnt>.yaml` file in add-ons/<addon>